juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/08_Creating_Webmaps_Part_02.md

 ## Tutorial 08 - Creating Webmaps - Part 02
 This is part 2 of a 2 part tutorial.
 In this second part you will create web maps (basemaps and standalone maps) using Mapbox and integrate them with other CartoDB maps.

+#### Other Tutorials
-*Other tutorials*: You will find other webmapping tutorials [here](https://github.com/mym2107/CSR-Conflict-Urbanism-Aleppo/tree/master/Tutorials).
+You will find other webmapping tutorials [here](https://github.com/mym2107/CSR-Conflict-Urbanism-Aleppo/tree/master/Tutorials).
 These were prepared for the [Conflict Urbanism: Aleppo class](http://www.c4sr.columbia.edu/conflict-urbanism-aleppo/) and they deal mostly with building webmaps through Mapbox, but they also have some HTML and CSS components.
 Make sure you check them out.

+### Creating a webmap using an existing basemap
+This first exercise guides you through the steps for creating a webmap of Green Cab destinations using an existing basemap provided by Mapbox.

+#### Datasets
+The only dataset we will use in this tutorial is a smaller version of the Green Cab destinations file for June 10th, 2015.
+The original file contains around 48,000 records but it's too big to upload to Mapbox (Mapbox has a limit of 5MB for any upload).
+This smaller file includes the first 25,000 records only:
+* Green_Trips_150610_Small.csv - You can find this dataset [here](https://github.com/juanfrans-courses/mapping_arch_hum/tree/master/Spring_2016/Class_Data/07_Web_Mapping).

+#### Creating a new "Style" in Mapbox

+#### Importing your data

+#### Filter and style your data

+#### Add labels to your data

+#### Export your map

 1. Create new style using taxi data:
   * Explore the interface